ikmdev/ike-box/README.md

 * Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
   (or something compatible, such as on your local machine.

+## DNS Management

+If you haven't created the DNS entries for the domains and subdomains that you want to use, you can do so by following the instructions in the [DNS Management](dns-management/DNS-MGMT.md) document.
+This will allow you to create the necessary DNS entries for the domains and subdomains that you want to use with this repository.

 ## Running Locally

 Follow the steps below to build and run static website on your local machine: